Share this article

 • They’re not happy with the box’s location or can’t reach it.

 • They might be in pain when going to the loo.
+This can be from inflammation or infection in the urinary tract so seek help from your vet swiftly.

 Some kitty cats are more talkative than others, but every cat has its own unique way of communicating.
 Whether it’s through a chorus of meows, a comforting purr, or a subtle flick of the tail, understanding cat communication helps us build stronger, more connected relationships with our feline friends.
 So, pay attention to those little signals – your furry friend might be saying more than you think!